Travel Ideas

 1

-The English Garden has an area of over 4 km².
-It was opened to the public in 1790 and has been popular with locals ever since as a place to relax, walk and play sports.
-Here you can ride bicycles, feed ducks and other wildlife, swim in the river and sunbathe (including topless), have fun in the beer garden near the Chinese Tower (it has a capacity of 7,000 people and is the second largest in Munich), admire the city from the hill where the Monoptera rotunda is located, and watch the extreme surfers who surf in the waters of the Eisbach stream - the most full-flowing in the park - at any time of the year.
+The Englischer Garten covers an area of more than 4 km².
+It was opened to the public in 1790 and has since been a favorite spot for locals to relax, stroll, and enjoy sports.
+Here you can cycle, feed ducks and other animals, swim in the river and sunbathe (including topless), have fun in the beer garden near the Chinese Tower (which seats up to 7,000 people and is the second largest in Munich), admire city views from the hill topped by the Monopteros rotunda, and watch thrill-seekers surfing year-round in the waters of the Eisbach stream — the park’s most powerful waterway.

 English Garden in Munich